COVID-19 UPDATES: Important Changes at The Animal Foundation

 Please refer to our website for other important information and questions you may have regarding this change in operations.

 The clinic partially re-opened June 1st.
 The clinic will be open by appointment only Monday through Friday, from 10am to 3pm.
 The last appointment will be at 2:45 pm.

 TAF’s Low-Cost Veterinary Clinic will be providing curbside service by appointment only.
 Here’s how it works for pet owners:

-- When you arrive at the shelter, please stay in your car and call our clinic team at 702-955-5955 to let them know you are outside.
+- When you arrive at the shelter, please stay in your car and check in by texting the word "Join" and your name to (833) 710-1341.

 - A staff member will come out to pick up your pet from the parking lot.